sunshowers-code/rust-cli-recommendations/src/colors.md

 ## Color palettes

 Terminals may support one of three color palettes:
-* *Truecolor (16 million colors):* 24-bit color; 8 bits for each of red, green and blue.
-This is the standard that web pages and most monitors support.
-You may have seen these colors written as e.g. <span style="color:#9b4fd1">#9b4fd1</span>.
+* *16 colors:* 4-bit color; black, red, green, yellow, blue, magenta, cyan, white, and a "bright" version of each.
 * *256 colors:* 8-bit color; the 16 colors above, a 6×6×6 cube for each of red, green and blue, and 24 grayscale tones.
 [This page by Pádraig Brady](http://www.pixelbeat.org/docs/terminal_colours/#256) has more information about them.
-* *16 colors:* 4-bit color; black, red, green, yellow, blue, magenta, cyan, white, and a "bright" version of each.
+* * *Truecolor (16 million colors):* 24-bit color; 8 bits for each of red, green and blue.
+This is the standard that web pages and most monitors support.
+You may have seen these colors written as e.g. <span style="color:#9b4fd1">#9b4fd1</span>.

 **The default color schemes in applications *must* be restricted to 12 colors: red, green, yellow, blue, magenta, cyan, and the bright versions of each of these.**
 * While the wider palettes are useful for terminal theming controlled by the user, applications *must not* use them by default.
-The reason is that users may be using a variety of terminal themes with different backgrounds. **Truecolors and 16-bit colors will not render properly with all terminal themes.** For example, light-colored text will fade into a light background, or dark-colored text will fade into a dark background.
+The reason is that users may be using a variety of terminal themes with different backgrounds. **Truecolors and 8-bit colors will not render properly with all terminal themes.** Light-colored text will fade into a light background, and dark-colored text will fade into a dark background.
 * Most terminals allow you to configure these colors to whatever one pleases.
 In most themes, these 12 colors are set to contrast with the background.
 <tt><span style="color: #acacab; background-color:#050505">Themes with dark backgrounds <span style="color: #a9cdeb">set "blue" to be lighter</span></span></tt>,
 while <tt><span style="color: #0e0101; background-color:#ffffdd">themes with light backgrounds <span style="color: #3465a4">set "blue" to be darker</span></span></tt>.
 (These examples are from real themes.)